nicbou/timeline-old/README.md

 ### TwitterSource

+API URL: `/api/backup/twittersources`

 Describes a source of tweets.
+Requires Twitter API credentials.
+If you can't get API credentials, upload a Twitter dump with `TwitterArchive`.

 **Required fields:**